Last updated on March 26th, 2019 at 09:56 am

 Many doctors have been performing Tele-medical services for years, even before the term “Telemedicine” existed.
 It is quite possible that you have even done it.

 Have you ever had a patient call with an urgent request or question after hours and consulted them on the phone?

 As a patient, you don’t need to log in or even create an account to meet your doctor.
 All you need is a single URL to intiate a call.

 Completely Safe And Top-Quality

-Identifying information is never recorded, and end-to-end encryption is always used.
+Identifying that information is never recorded, an end-to-end encryption is always used.
 The software works in all the major browsers without requiring you to download anything.